-Snow day: Lake-effect leaves students stranded
+Lake-effect snowstorm slams upstate New York

 - Meteorologist: Snow comes down at the rate of 3-5 inches per hour

-(CNN)Hazardous lake-effect snow shut down parts of upstate New York and even left students at one elementary school in the southeast suburb of Buffalo stranded on Thursday.
+(CNN)A lake-effect snowstorm shut down parts of upstate New York, creating a rush-hour traffic nightmare Thursday for some drivers and leaving students at one elementary school stranded.

-In other areas near Buffalo, 28 inches of snow fell in Blasdell, averaging 4.3 inches an hour for 6.5 hours, according to the National Weather Service Buffalo.
+In Blasdell, near Buffalo, 28 inches of snow fell -- averaging 4.3 inches an hour for 6.5 hours, according to the National Weather Service.

+Drivers caught by fast-falling snow were stuck in traffic for more than five hours on Route 5 on Thursday in Lackawanna, according to CNN affiliate WKBW.

-The students at Windom Elementary, in Orchard Park, were finally sent home once the roads cleared out late Thursday evening, school officials tweeted.
+The students at Windom Elementary in Orchard Park, a southeast suburb of Buffalo, were finally sent home once the roads cleared late Thursday evening, school officials tweeted.

 Earlier in the day clogged roads forced buses to re-route the students back to the school.